Editorial by Industrial Quick Search

 Inconel Round Bars

 • Inconel 617 contains nickel, cobalt, chromium, and molybdenum.
-This combination results in an alloy that has improved strength and oxidation resistance.
-It‘s corrosion resistant even when exposed to highly corrosive environments.
-It‘s used in making ducting, transition liners, petrochemical processing, heat-treating equipment, production, and gas turbines.
+This blend yields enhanced strength and oxidation resistance.
+Applications: ducting, transition liners, petrochemical processing, heat-treating equipment, and gas turbines.

 • Inconel 601 contains nickel, iron, and chromium.
-Its properties include high corrosion resistance, high strength, and it‘s readily welded and machined.
-It also has high temperature resistance.
-Its main uses are in fabrication combustion chambers, thermal reactors, insulating cans, and refractory cans.
+Properties include high corrosion resistance, strength, weldability, and temperature resistance.
+Used in combustion chambers, thermal reactors, insulation systems, and refractory cans in high-heat manufacturing.

-• Inconel 600 contains 72% nickel, 14-17% chromium, 6-10% iron, 1% manganese and trace amounts of carbon, sulfur, silicon, and copper.
-Its uses include but are not limited to chemical and food processing, heat treating, phenol condensers, soap manufacture, vegetable, and fatty acid vessels.
-It doesn‘t react with chlorine and chlorine water.
+• Inconel 600 contains 72% nickel, 14-17% chromium, 6-10% iron, 1% manganese and trace elements.
+Suitable for chemical and food processing, heat treating, phenol condensers, and environments exposed to chlorine and chlorine water.

-• Inconel 718 contains 50-55% nickel, 19% chromium, 17% iron, 3% molybdenum, 5% niobium, 1% cobalt, 1% aluminum and trace amounts of boron, phosphorus, sulfur, carbon, copper, titanium, manganese, and silicon.
-Uses include but are not limited to power generating plants, gas turbines, chemical production, combustion cans, and ducting.
+• Inconel 718 contains 50-55% nickel, 19% chromium, 17% iron, 3% molybdenum, 5% niobium, and assorted elements.
+Applications include power generation, gas turbines, chemical production, combustion cans, and high-performance ducting.

 Invar Alloy